jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 We integrated the [Eclipse](http://eclipse.org/ "Eclipse") Orion Web IDE and introduced the ability to deploy applications directly to the [IBM Bluemix&trade; cloud platform](https://bluemix.net/ "Bluemix").
 IBM also plans to expand that capability to include continuous integration, unit testing, and deployment that is based on Jenkins and IBM UrbanCode.
-With these new capabilities and more to come, JazzHub builds on the core Jazz services to provide a good environment for cloud application development.
+With these new capabilities and more to come, JazzHub builds on the core Jazz services to provide a pretty nice environment for cloud application development.
-To reflect the expanded role of JazzHub in the IBM family, We are renaming it "IBM DevOps Services."
+To reflect the expanded role of JazzHub in the IBM family, we are renaming it "IBM DevOps Services."
-JazzHub continues to refer to the underlying technology stack as "Powered by JazzHub."
+"JazzHub" will continue to refer to the underlying technology stack, as in "Powered by JazzHub."

 <a name="q2"></a>